-- It’s this firm fit that will stop the band of the bra from rubbing against the body.
+- A firm fit stops the band of the bra from rubbing against the body.

 - This will also help to stop the wires from twisting and poking through the fabric.

 Bra cups need to cover the whole of the breast area:

-- As breast tissue starts beneath the armpits this area should be covered by the fabric of the bra.
+- The area beneath the armpit should be covered by the fabric of the bra.

 - This support is as essential as the center of the breast for support and comfort.